 Are you lying awake at night worried the tax-man is lurking around the corner because you should have registered your side hustle as a business?
 Well, worry no more!

-In this guide, I’ll show you the rules you need to know about business registration, what it means for your taxes, tax code and what you need to do next.
+In this guide, our accountants at JMC Accountancy will show you the rules you need to know about business registration, what it means for your taxes, tax code and what you need to do next.